Dining Out 2 minutes 13 November 2024

 See the New York City guide

 For fine dining lovers, one of the most anticipated restaurants to open in New York this year has finally touched down.
 Recently, iconic Chef’s Table at Brooklyn Fare leader César Ramirez debuted his first solo project on a quiet stretch of Hudson Street in SoHo.
-César, which was just added to The MICHELIN Guide New York, offers a 12-course, $365 tasting menu that riffs off the style of service and seasonal, seafood-forward plates that earned Ramirez Three MICHELIN Stars for nine years in a covert space within a grocery store—first in Downtown Brooklyn, then in Midtown.
+César, which was just added to The MICHELIN Guide New York, offers a 12-course, $365 tasting menu that riffs off the style of service and seasonal, seafood-forward plates that earned Three MICHELIN Stars for more than a decade in a covert space within a grocery store—first in Downtown Brooklyn, then in Midtown.

 Credited as one of the first chefs in the country to introduce a style of dining in which a brigade of chefs cook for just a few diners in a counter-style space largely devoted to a kitchen way back in 2009, Ramirez re-tuned the dining playbook, with Japanese, French, Mexican, and Spanish flavors as his prime musical keys.